 - Physical examination: Your weight and blood pressure are checked.
 Also, the breasts, abdomen, and vagina are examined.

 - Ultrasound scan: This is conducted to analyze the changes in baby development.
+It is also the time for your first growth scan.

 - Heartbeat: Doppler ultrasound is used to check the fetal heartbeat.